Vedat Tek: Early life and education

 Of Cretan Muslim origin, Vedat Tek was born in Istanbul to the governor of Baghdad Province Giritli Sırrı Pasha and composer Leyla Saz as their second son.
 His older brother was Yusuf Razi Bel (1870–1947), who later became an engineer.

 After finishing Galatasaray High School in Istanbul, he was sent to France for higher education.
 He attended Académie Julian for studies in painting and then studied at the École Centrale Paris, graduating with a degree in civil engineering before he got his further education in architecture at the École des Beaux Arts in Paris.
-He thus became the first formally educated Turkish architect.
+He became the first Turkish architect to receive a Western formal education in architecture.

 Career

 Early work

-After returning home in 1897, Vedat Tek contributed with his projects to the forming of the first Turkish national architecture movement (Birinci Ulusal Mimarlık) along with Mimar Kemaleddin Bey.
+After returning home in 1897, Vedat Tek contributed with his projects to the forming of the First Turkish National Architecture movement (Birinci Ulusal Mimarlık) along with Mimar Kemaleddin.
 He served awhile as the chief architect of the Engineering Corps at the Ministry of War.
-Later, Sultan Mehmet V appointed him chief court architect.
+Later, Sultan Mehmed V appointed him chief court architect.

 He also gave lectures at Sanayi-i Nefise Mekteb-i (today's Mimar Sinan Fine Arts University) and Mühendis Mekteb-i Alisi (today's Istanbul Technical University).
 Vedat Tek was one of the first Turkish lecturers at the Academy of Fine Arts.